Reception - Robin Class

 We have daily fine motor sessions and activities in provision to help strengthen our muscles for writing.
 Writing and mark making is encouraged in all areas of the classroom so that the writing becomes meaningful and purposeful for children.
 We will support children to establish comfortable, strong pencil grips and pencil control as they begin to form letters and make meaningful marks.
 Please use the phonics posts on Seesaw to review correct letter formation and discourage children from writing the letters incorrectly even if they are recognisable - it is much harder to un-teach skills than to teach them.
 Writing correctly will ensure children can write at pace and that they are ready to join in later years.
 It also helps to distinguish similar letters such as b,d,p and q.

-Our PE days will change to Tuesdays and Fridays but there are other opportunities to develop gross motor skills using action songs, the outdoor area and our wide selection of bikes, trikes and scooters.
+Our PE days will change to Wednesdays and Fridays but there are other opportunities to develop gross motor skills using action songs, the outdoor area and our wide selection of bikes, trikes and scooters.
 We have also planned outdoor learning lessons within the school garden, at the Jubilee Field and around the village on Friday mornings.
+This half term we are very excited to be taking the children swimming on Wednesdays.
+Each child will need a bag with a towel, short swimming trunks or one-piece swimming costume, goggles if you have completed the permission slip and enough space for their water bottle.
+No soaps please.

 Literacy